ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 authenticating proxy deployed between Clients and the Aggregators; see
 {{anon-proxy}}) ensure that all reports come from authentic Clients.
-Note that because the Helper never handles messages directly from the Clients, reports would need to include an extension ({{upload-extensions}}) to convey authentication information to the Helper.
-For example, a deployment might include a Privacy Pass token ({{?I-D.draft-ietf-privacypass-architecture-16}}) in an extension to allow both Aggregators to independently verify the Client's identity.
+Note that because the Helper never handles messages directly from the Clients, reports would need to include an extension ({{report-extensions}}) to convey authentication information to the Helper.
+For example, a deployment might include a Privacy Pass token ({{?I-D.draft-ietf-privacypass-architecture-16}}) in a report extension to allow both Aggregators to independently verify the Client's identity.

 However, in some deployments, it will not be practical to require Clients to authenticate, so Client authentication is not mandatory in DAP.
 For example, a